 One of the hardest moments of this journey was when I was filled with anticipation to present him with a brand new Sage rod and reel to use for his trip.
 On that particular day, I was holding the rod and reel when I approached him from behind.
 He was lying on the couch, and he was clutching his motionless right hand with his left, as though it was a foreign object.
 Never before that moment did it dawn on me that his tumor was on his left side, and that he would lose function on his right.
 In that moment I knew he would never fish again.

 As I prayed for Lance, day after day, month after month, I was drawn back again and again to Revelation 22.
-In that literary masterpiece John tries as best he can to capture in word pictures the awesomeness of heaven as God allowed him to see it in a vision so that we could have hope and a glimpse of where our story is headed… One of the last conversations I had with Lance… we talked about the Big Waters… the River that’s glimpsed in Revelation.
+In that literary masterpiece, John tries his best to capture in word pictures the awesomeness of heaven as God allowed him to see it in a vision, so that we could have hope and a glimpse of where our story is headed.
+One of the last conversations I had with Lance… we talked about the Big Waters, the River that’s glimpsed in Revelation.
 The River from which all other rivers flow.

 I never thought he’d beat us there, that he would be there so soon.

 But leave it to Lance… I can’t wait to hear his stories of the fish that he caught… and even more to have him guide each of us on those waters, to show us the secret cut banks or where the fish are holding in deep runs… he’ll laugh as we hook into fish that make the most beautiful fish in all of this world look like a carp.
 I’m sure it will be one of his many ways to say “thank you” and “welcome home” to each of us.